epicallan/webpack-graphql-typescript/README.md

 TODO

 - [ ] add more guidlines
-- [ ] publisht to yeoman and neutrino˜
+- [ ] publisht to yeoman and neutrino
+- [ ] possibly move some of the library code into a separate npm package